lue-bird/elm-syntax-to-fsharp/README.md

   - elm `String`s will be of type `Elm.StringRope`.
     You can create them with `Elm.StringRopeOne yourFsharpString` and unwrap them with `Elm.StringRope.toString yourTranspiledString`
+  - elm `Char`s will be of type `int`.
+    You can create them with e.g. `int 'a'` or the char code.
+    They represent the [value of a unicode scalar/"rune"](https://learn.microsoft.com/en-us/dotnet/api/system.text.rune.value?view=net-9.0) which is comprised of 1-2 UTF-16 `char`s
   - elm records like `{ a : Float, b : Float }` will be provided as
     constructed type aliases for each field combination: `Elm.Generated_A_B<float, float>`.
     While the type might look weird, values can be created and used like any regular record with uppercase field names, e.g. `{ A = 1.1; B = 2.2 }`